 If you’re offered a massage during your cancer treatment, consider giving it a try.
 Receiving a massage during chemotherapy can help you better cope with your experience and soothe both your body and spirit as you continue your cancer care.

-If you receive a massage therapist in your local community during your cancer treatment, look for an oncology massage therapist or tell your masseuse about your cancer treatment and any sensitivity you may have before the massage.
+If you schedule a massage from a therapist in your local community during your cancer treatment, look for an oncology massage therapist or tell your masseuse about your cancer treatment and any sensitivity you may have before the massage.
 For example, mention recent or prior surgeries, smell sensitivities, or painful areas on your body.